 - Student will submit a photocopy of his or her passport.

 - Student will provide proof of health insurance showing coverage for the duration of the student’s time in the United States.

-It is the student’s responsibility to ensure all documentation is provided to the Midstate College Admissions Department.
+It is the student’s responsibility to ensure all documentation is provided to the AMA International Student Coordinator.

-A prospective student must submit financial documentation certifying access to funding for the duration of the student’s program, pursuant to federal code.
+A prospective student must submit financial documentation as per AMA’s requirement and certifying access to funding for the duration of the student’s program, pursuant to US federal code.

-If the student has a sponsor, the Affidavit of Support (Form I-134) must be filled out and submitted to the admissions representative (DSO), as well as the United States Citizenship and Immigration Services (USCIS).
-For any questions regarding the Affidavit of Support, please click here.
+If the student has a U.S. sponsor, the Affidavit of Support (Form I-134) must be filled out and submitted to the admissions representative, as well as the United States Citizenship and Immigration Services (USCIS).
+Questions regarding the Affadavit of Support can be viewd at: Affidavit of Support Instructions.